nahiddgh/Codes/README.md

 coppy the code from code folder and paste it compile the code next steps as base sepolia deployment,check it on my profile

+also linea airdrop is live you can claim ur tokens.use official link posted on linea Twitter